AlfonsMittelmeyer/python-gui-messaging/README.md

 very new:

+- Improvements for Menu, and PanedWindow or ttk.PanedWindow panes

 - two new ttk widgets: ttk.Separator and ttk.Combobox

-- GuiDesigner and DynTkInter work now also with Python 2.7 instead only with Python 3
-- - but this doen't work correct now. str() doesn't work as in python3.
-Before str is used
-- - the data have to be encoded for not standard ascii characters
+- GuiDesigner and DynTkInter work now also with Python 2.7 instead only with Python 3 but this doen't work correct now. str() doesn't work as in python3.
+Before str is used the data have to be encoded for not standard ascii characters

 relative new: